poetix/bentham/README.md

 Note that the build runs from the client subdir, while the deploy runs from the main subdir!

+#### Database retention

+By default, databases (DynamoDB tables and Aurora instances) are deployed with a `'Delete'` *DeletionPolicy*.
+It means they will be deleted when you remove the stack, losing all data.

+You may optionally specify `--dbDeletion Retain` when **deploying** the stack to prevent deletion on terminartion.

+Note that the *DeletionPolicy* has to be specified when the infrastructure is created, to make it work when you will later delete it.

 **TODO Set S3 routing and create CloudFront distribution for SSL**

+### Cleanup

+#### Frontend stage cleanup

+`sls client remove --stage <stage>` takes down the S3 bucket containing the frontend

+**TBD Remove CloudFront distribution**

+#### Backend stage cleanup

+`sls remove -v --stage <stage>` removes lambdas, DynamoDB tables and RDS Cluster

+**There is a known issue blocking complete removal**.
+If removal fails, delete DynamoDB tables and RDS Cluster from AWS Console, then re-run the remove script.

+#### Custom API Gateway domaim removal

+`sls delete_domain` removes the custom domain used by all stages.

+Execute this command only after deleting all stages.

 ## CI/CD